 C. Jesus led groups of new believers

-We see Jesus reached out to those people who had just begun to believe and He started to help them to get a solid foundation on their faith and to become participants.
+We see that Jesus reached out to those people who had just begun to believe and He started to help them to get a solid foundation on their faith and to become participants.
+This was beyond His work with His 12 select.

-“So it's easy to remember that Jesus did a work to establish new believers and get them involved in the faith.
+These are best and most easily defined as the “70.”
+They became believers later and Jesus mentored and apprenticed them to become participants.
+So it's easy to remember that Jesus did a work to establish new believers and get them involved in the faith.

+By doing these 2 things Jesus demonstrated the first part of the Great commission — what does it mean to “make” disciples.
 “A” and “B” are the first part of the Great commission — “make” disciples.
 You need to take an unbeliever and make something out of him.
 It doesn't happen automatically.
 It doesn't come easy.
-You work him over, maybe you have to push him into participation, you have to make him active. ()And then at the end you just squeeze him real hard so all the beer just squeezes out, and out comes this beautiful new believer.
-I know you laugh at that, I know you think it's funny, but that is still what needs to happen.
-He needs to firmly reject satanic doings.
+You work him over, maybe you have to push him into participation, you have to make him active.
+(If a person is not a participant he is only a spectator!)And then he needs to firmly reject satanic doings.
 It's not just a little prayer, “Dear Jesus, I'm sorry for my sin, please forgive me.
 Amen”.
 It's much more than that.
 And it takes a lot more work to make an active believer – a real disciple.

 So these are the two things for the first part of the Great Commission.
 Then we see number 3.